 Noida-based digital healthcare company Sidqam Technologies has secured $1.2 million seed funding led by SQue Capital, a Mumbai-based investment firm.
-Grace Capital Ventures and Soham Vencaps, the family fund of the real estate company Soham Group also participated in the round.
+Grace Techno Ventures LLP and Soham Vencaps, the family fund of the real estate company Soham Group also participated in the round.

 Sidqam Technologies offers clinical software systems for clinics and hospitals through its signature product Eventus, which is a cloud-based, digital healthcare/electronic health records system of clinical and administrative data.